CSR Charter ⅤManagement Policy for Human Growth

 Principle and Outline

-The Osaka Gas Group believes it important that employees and companies enjoy mutual trust and respect if they are together to help Group companies achieve sound growth.
+The Daigas Group believes it important that employees and companies enjoy mutual trust and respect if they are together to help Group companies achieve sound growth.
 Views are exchanged during informal meetings between labor unions and the management team and at the meetings of various exploratory committees, and communication between employees and companies is being encouraged through such approaches as workplace visits by Osaka Gas' president to Group companies and organizations.

 Labor and management cooperation to resolve issues